Causes of the Great Depression: Monetarist

 the Great Depression, the U.S. economy had already experienced a number of depressions.
-These depressions were often set off by banking crisis, the most significant occurring in 1873, 1893, 1901, and 1907.
+These depressions were often set off by banking crises, the most significant occurring in 1873, 1893, 1901, and 1907.
 Before the 1913 establishment of the Federal Reserve, the banking system had dealt with these crises in the U.S. (such as in the Panic of 1907) by suspending the convertibility of deposits into currency.
 Starting in 1893, there were growing efforts by financial institutions and business men to intervene during these crises, providing liquidity to banks that were suffering runs.
 During the banking panic of 1907, an ad hoc coalition assembled by J. P. Morgan successfully intervened in this way, thereby cutting off the panic, which was likely the reason why the depression that would normally have followed a banking panic did not happen this time.
 A call by some for a government version of this solution resulted in the establishment of the Federal Reserve.

 But in 1929–32, the Federal Reserve did not act to provide liquidity to banks suffering bank runs.
 In fact, its policy contributed to the banking crisis by permitting a sudden contraction of the money supply.
 During the Roaring Twenties, the central bank had set as its primary goal "price stability", in part because the governor of the New York Federal Reserve, Benjamin Strong, was a disciple of Irving Fisher, a tremendously popular economist who popularized stable prices as a monetary goal.
 It had kept the number of dollars at such an amount that prices of goods in society appeared stable.
 In 1928, Strong died, and with his death this policy ended, to be replaced with a real bills doctrine requiring that all currency or securities have material goods backing them.
 This policy permitted the U.S. money supply to fall by over a third from 1929 to 1933.